 If your home has a ceiling fan you have an easy way to access all the warm air which is hanging out above your head.
 In the summer, fans should rotate counterclockwise, to blow air down into the room.
-In winter, a fan turning slowly clockwise will pull air up (no noticeable breeze), and force warm air at ceiling level down into the parts of the room, where you can actually enjoy it.
+In the vortex … or just winter, generally, a fan turning slowly clockwise will pull air up (no noticeable breeze), and force warm air at ceiling level down into the parts of the room, where you can actually enjoy it.
 Newer fans come with remote controls to make this adjustment, while older ones often have a switch on (or inside) their motor housing.
 Its worth while to take a screwdriver to the casing to see if there’s a switch inside the decorative cover.

 Pro tip: swipe the dust off the fan blades before reversing!

 Before you turn to the thermostat, consider some heat-generating cooking options.
 In summer we try to avoid using the stove on hot days and mentally curse our zeal for canning which raises the kitchen temperature to boiling point every August.
 In winter we can use that waste heat to the advantage of the whole house.
 Making tea or soup on the stove top will add needed humidity to the air and heating up the oven for a roast, loaf of bread or even a batch of cookies will warm your kitchen right up.